-Section 1.
-All permanent full-time employees shall be eligible for five paid personal leave days per calendar year.
-One paid personal leave day shall be earned during the first, second and fourth quarters, provided the employee has 150 hours (37.5 hour workweek) in an active pay status in the first, second and fourth one-quarter calendar year.
-Two paid personal leave days shall be earned during the third quarter of each calendar year, provided the employee has 150 hours (37.5 hour workweek) in an active pay status in the third one-quarter calendar year.
+Employees of the Pennsylvania State System of Higher Education who are employed at a university which remains open on the Day after Thanksgiving holiday shall continue to be eligible for five paid personal leave days per calendar year.
+Said employees shall earn one paid personal leave day during the first, second and fourth quarters, provided the employee has 150 hours (37.5 hour workweek) in an active pay status in the first, second and fourth one-quarter calendar year.
+Two paid personal leave days shall be earned during the third quarter of each calendar year, provided the employee has 150 hours (37.5 hour workweek) in an active pay status in the third quarter of each calendar year, provided the employee has 150 hours (37.5 hour workweek) in an active pay status in the third one-quarter calendar year.

-Beginning in 2012 leave calendar year, all permanent full-time employees shall be eligible for four paid personal leave days per calendar year.
-One paid personal leave day shall be earned per calendar quarter, provided the employee has 150 hours (37.5 hour workweek) in an active pay status in the first, second and fourth one-quarter calendar year.
-Employees of the Pennsylvania State System of Higher Education who are employed at a university which remains open on the Day after Thanksgiving holiday in the 2012 leave calendar year and thereafter shall continue to be eligible for five paid personal leave days per calendar year.
+Effective at the beginning of the 2013 leave calendar year, employees may be eligible for one additional personal day to be earned in the first calendar quarter provided the requirements of Article 8, Section 11 are met.

-- Section 2.
+Section 2.
 Personal leave shall be scheduled and granted for periods of time requested by an employee subject to management's responsibility to maintain efficient operations.
-If the nature of the work makes it necessary to limit the number of employees on personal leave at the same time, the employee with the greatest seniority as it relates to total years of service with the Employer shall be given a choice of personal leave in the event of any conflict in selection. - Section 3.
+If the nature of the work makes it necessary to limit the number of employees on personal leave at the same time, the employee with the greatest seniority as it relates to total years of service with the Employer shall be given a choice of personal leave in the event of any conflict in selection.

+Section 3.
 Personal leave to which an employee may become entitled during the calendar year may be granted at the Employer's discretion before it is earned.
-An employee who is permitted to anticipate such leave and who subsequently terminates employment shall reimburse the Employer for those days of personal leave used but not earned. - Section 4.
+An employee who is permitted to anticipate such leave and who subsequently terminates employment shall reimburse the Employer for those days of personal leave used but not earned.

+Section 4.
 Personal leave days shall be noncumulative from calendar year to calendar year.
 However, employees will be permitted to carry over personal leave days into the first seven pay periods of the next calendar year.
-Any days carried over in accordance with this Section which are not scheduled and used during the first seven pay periods of the next calendar year will be lost. - Section 5.
-An employee who becomes ill while on personal leave will not be charged personal leave for the period of illness provided the employee furnishes satisfactory proof of such illness to the Employer upon return to work. - Section 6.
+Any days carried over in accordance with this Section which are not scheduled and used during the first seven pay periods of the next calendar year will be lost.

+Section 5.
+An employee who becomes ill while on personal leave will not be charged personal leave for the period of illness provided the employee furnishes satisfactory proof of such illness to the Employer upon return to work.

+Section 6.
 All permanent part-time employees shall receive personal leave days on a pro rata basis calculated to the nearest half day, provided the employee is in an active pay status a percentage of 150 hours (37.5 hour work week) equal to the percentage of hours normally worked in a bi-weekly pay period during the earning periods specified in Section 1 above.
 Leave entitlement under this Section shall be exclusive of "on call" time.